 What to do in a crisis

-The most important thing is that a person experiencing a crisis is able to express their thoughts and feelings in a safe space and is heard.
+The most important thing is that a person experiencing a crisis is supported to express their thoughts and feelings in a safe space.

-If you feel like you are in immediate danger you can call 999 or visit your local A&E Department.
+- If you feel in immediate danger, ring 999 or visit your local emergency department.

-You can contact your GP surgery and ask for an emergency appointment.
-In a crisis, you should be offered an appointment with the first available doctor.
+- Ring your GP for an emergency appointment.
+(In a crisis, you should be offered an appointment with the first available doctor.)

-- C.A.LL Helpline: offers emotional support and information/literature on Mental Health and related matters to the people of Wales.
+- C.A.LL Helpline: emotional support and info on mental health and related matters (Wales)

 - Young Minds also offer a helpline for parents and guardians: 0808 802 5544.

-Staying Safe from suicidal thoughts is a platform that offers compassion, kindness and easy ways to help keep people safer from thoughts of harm and suicide, seek support and discover hope of recovery through powerful videos from people with personal experience.
+Staying Safe from Suicidal Thoughts offer compassion, kindness and ways to help you be safer from thoughts of harm and suicide, seek support and discover hope of recovery through powerful videos from people with personal experience.

 A counselling session involves a trained therapist listening to you and helping you find ways to move towards a positive mental health recovery.
-There are many counselling approaches and information about these can be found on Breathe’s website.
+There are many counselling approaches and information about these can be found on the Platfform Wellbeing website.

-Many people find that speaking to people who have experienced similar challenges or difficulties can be hugely valuable.
-Why not do some research to see if your local area hosts a support group for any of the challenges that you might be facing?
+Many people find that speaking to people who have experienced similar challenges or difficulties can be beneficial.
+Why not research if your local area hosts a support group for any of the challenges that are facing?
 If there’s nothing available in your area remember to check for online groups or forums – these are often run by charities.